CloudDataPalina/CloudDataPalina/BankruptcyAnalysis/README.md

-# 💸 Where Did the Money Go? — Bankruptcy Analysis
+# Where Did the Money Go? — Bankruptcy Analysis

-This project analyzes the financial downfall of a fictional company based on its monthly expenses and revenue.
-The goal is to uncover which cost categories contributed most to the bankruptcy.
+This project examines the financial collapse of the fictional company **TechnoProm** over a period of 5 years.
+Using Python, pandas, NumPy, and matplotlib, we identify key factors that led to growing losses and financial distress.

 ---

 ## 📁 Project Structure

 ```
 BankruptcyAnalysis/
-├── techno_prom_financials.csv   ← Source dataset
+├── techno_prom_financials.csv ← Source dataset (5 years of annual data)
-├── analysis.ipynb               ← Jupyter Notebook with full analysis (to be added)
+├── analysis.ipynb ← Jupyter notebook with full year-by-year analysis
 └── README.md ← This file
 ```

 ---

-## 🛠️ Tools Used
+## ⚙️ Tools Used
 - Python
 - pandas
 - NumPy
 - matplotlib

 ---

 ## 📊 Dataset Overview

-This project uses financial data of a fictional company "TechnoProm" across 5 years.
-The dataset is saved in 📄 [`techno_prom_financials.csv`](./techno_prom_financials.csv) and contains:
+The dataset (`techno_prom_financials.csv`) includes annual data for Years 1–5 with the following columns:

-- Revenue and cost of goods sold (COGS)
+- **Revenue** and **Cost of Goods Sold (COGS)**
-- Gross and net profit
+- **Gross Profit** and **Net Profit**
-- Administrative, marketing, and other expenses
+- **Administrative Expenses**, **Marketing & PR**, **Depreciation**, **Loan Interest**, **Other Expenses**
-- Cash flow and year-end debt
+- **Cash Flow** and **Year‑End Debt**
-- Inventory, payables, and employee headcount
+- **Inventory**, **Payables**, **Employee Headcount**

-The goal is to analyze key drivers of financial downfall using Python, pandas, NumPy, and matplotlib.
+We aim to uncover the key financial drivers behind the decline, focusing on operational efficiency, debt buildup, and cash flow trends.

 ---

-## 📈 Project Goals
+## ✅ Project Goals

 1. Load and clean the dataset
-2. Calculate and visualize monthly profits
+2. Compute and visualize **yearly profits**
-3. Analyze major expense categories
+3. Analyze major expense categories and their impact
-4. Identify cost trends and months with critical overspending
+4. Trace trends in debt, cash flow, and inventory over time
-5. Present conclusions about the most probable causes of bankruptcy
+5. Derive conclusions about the primary causes of financial collapse

 ---

-## 📌 Next Steps
+## 🚀 Next Steps

-- Add `analysis.ipynb` with full Python analysis notebook
+- Add `analysis.ipynb` with full Python analysis
-- Visualize trends using matplotlib
+- Build visualizations (bar charts, line plots) using matplotlib
-- Share key takeaways in bullet points
+- Summarize findings and conclusions in bullet points

 ---